bordoley/reactive-js/packages/rx/docs/README.md

 ▪ **onError**: *function*

-a function that takes source error and either returns an observable to continue with or void if the error should be propagated.
+a function that takes source error and either returns an `ObservableLike` to continue with or void if the error should be propagated.

 ▸ (`error`: unknown): *[ObservableLike](interfaces/observablelike.md)‹T› | void*